Live chat with tools, a skill, and memory

 source .env

 With default_infra: standard:production in $XDG_CONFIG_HOME/mas/config.yaml, you do not need --infra-ref on every command.
-Use --flavour mock for offline runs.
+For offline runs (no API key), stack the mock overlay: -o overlays/mock-llm.yaml.

 Run it